Are you looking for the best things to do in Oranjestad for your upcoming Aruba trip? I have uncovered my top picks below! Keep reading…

 Aruba is a melting pot with multicultural cuisine featuring Dutch, Italian, Jamaican, Cuban, and traditional Aruban food.

-Experience a diverse cuisine with a local food tour and sample different foods from select restaurants and eateries hand selected by your knowledgeable tour guide.
+Experience a diverse cuisine with a local food tour and sample different foods from select restaurants and eateries hand-selected by your knowledgeable tour guide.
+Sip on local beer or Cuban Rum, or taste the island’s refreshing brew and most popular cocktail, the Aruba Ariba.

 Get an immersive experience of traditional Aruban food, which is influenced by elements from Indigenous Arawak traditions, Spanish and Dutch colonial influences, and other Caribbean islands.

-11. Use the Free Trolley to Easily Get to the Downtown Area
+10. Use the Free Trolley to Easily Get to the Downtown Area

-You don’t have to worry about getting downtown to the main street as Aruba offers free transportation to and from there with its trolleys.
+You don’t have to worry about getting downtown to the main street, as Aruba offers free transportation to and from there with its trolleys.
 It makes every Aruba itinerary easier (and cheaper).

 These two streetcars or trolleys offer a single-decker with 42 seats and a double-decker with 64 seats.
+This free mode of transportation works in a loop with the cruise ship terminal.

 You can find the streetcars right outside the cruise port’s main gate, and the first trolley starts at 10:00 am and the last trolley departs at 5:00 pm from the cruise port.

-The Double Decker trolley grants a 360-degree view of the downtown area for passengers to experience.
+They are programmed to depart in 25-minute intervals during that designated time frame.
+The double-decker trolley grants a 360-degree view of the downtown area for passengers to experience.

 They can view and directly access the top attractions and highlights of Oranjestad: Huisje Wild, the House of Parliament, the Archaeological Museum, the Fort Zoutman Historical Museum, the Protestant Church, and the chain of stores and restaurants on the main street.

-12. Dine at the Delicious Gostoso Restaurant
+11. Dine at the Delicious Gostoso Restaurant

-Gostoso Restaurant is a local favorite serving up a blend of both Portuguese and Aruban Cuisine.
+Gostoso Restaurant is a local favorite, serving up a blend of both Portuguese and Aruban cuisine.

 Its small and cozy ambiance and impeccable service make it a popular neighborhood restaurant, especially with its reasonable, neighborly prices.
+Their signature dishes emphasize the fresh seafood in the area.

-You can also opt for the New York strip loin kebab marinated and grilled with red wine, garlic, bay leaves, and sea salt served with mushroom or green peppercorn in demi-glace sauce.
+You can also opt for the New York strip loin kebab, marinated and grilled with red wine, garlic, bay leaves, and sea salt, served with mushroom or green peppercorn in demi-glace sauce.

 End the meal with their world-famous key lime pie and an after-dinner cocktail.

-13. Discover Aruba’s Culture and History on a Walking Tour
+12. Discover Aruba’s Culture and History on a Walking Tour

 Go on a walking tour of the capital city with a local guide and explore Oranjestad’s series of shops, monuments, and museums.